alanrkessler/Northwestern-MSDS/Side Projects/Atom Setup.md

 -   Change directory to start kernel in to "Current directory of the file" just out of personal preference in using notebooks.
 -   For reference, assume that base conda environment is where linters will run
 -   For a new conda environment, run `python -m ipykernel install --user --name "py36"`
--   On Windows, the "platformio-ide-terminal" can refer to PowerShell by default.
-Other options include:
-    -   Ubuntu: Navigate to "Use developer features" and enable "Developer mode".
-Then navigate to "Turn Windows features on and off".
-Turn check the box for "Windows Subsystem for Linux".
-After restarting, install Ubuntu from the Windows Store.
-Run Ubuntu to configure.
-In the "platformio-ide-terminal" settings, change the "Shell Override" to  `ubuntu.exe`.
-    -   Anaconda Prompt: In the "platformio-ide-terminal" settings, change the "Shell Override" to  `C:\Windows\System32\cmd.exe`.
-Set the "Auto Run Command" to: `<conda install location>\Anaconda3\Scripts\activate.bat`.
-If Python is not installed in the Windows Subsystem for Linux, this option is preferred for managing conda environments and packages.

 ## R